 Below and under are the opposite of above and over, respectively.

 - We both stood under the umbrella.

 - The baby hid under the blanket. (the baby and the blanket are in contact)

 - The pen is under the book.

 - He lives below our flat.

 Beneath/underneath is sometimes used instead of under.
 But the use of under is more common.

 - She put a pillow underneath his head.

-Uses Preposition Place (Next to, Beside, Close to, Near to, By)
+Uses of Prepositions Of Place Next to, Beside, Close to, Near to, By

 These prepositions describe a lack of distance between two or more things.
 When something isn’t far away from something else, we can use any of these prepositions to refer to it.
 But close to or near to are commonly used for nearer things.